chkwon/PATHSolver.jl/README.md

 LOCALLY_SOLVED::TerminationStatusCode = 4
 ```

+Note that options are set using `JuMP.set_optimizer_attribute`.

+The list of options supported by PATH can be found here: https://pages.cs.wisc.edu/~ferris/path/options.pdf

 ## Thread safety

 PATH is not thread-safe and there are no known work-arounds.
 Do not run it in parallel